3 for 2 on interior paint mixing at B&Q

 5.2 | Work-life Balance

-SWUKL continues to appreciate its employees' diverse needs and try to accommodate a work-life balance, including the accommodation of personal responsibilities while still enjoying the benefits of a fulfilling career.
-Notable accommodations include:
+SWUKL continues to appreciate its employees' diverse needs and try to accommodate a work-life balance,

 • In 2022 Sherwin-Williams implemented Global Flexible Working Policy which promotes hybrid working and provides guidelines for function and role dependant home working.